ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

-1. User has a partial unsent command and chooses to go to previous command.
+1. User has a draft command and chooses to go to previous command.
 2. VV saves the current input as a draft and displays the previous command.
 3. User chooses to go to next command.
-4. VV displays the next command.
-5. User navigates back to the most recent command.
-6. VV restores the saved draft.
+4. VV restores the saved draft.

 Use case ends.

 **Extensions**

 * *a.
-VV detects that no command history exists (no commands have been entered in this session).
+VV detects that no command history exists.
     * *a1.
 VV does nothing.

       Use case ends.

 * 1a.
-User is already at the oldest command in the history.
+VV detects that the user is already at the oldest command in the history.
     * 1a1.
 VV does nothing.

-    Use case resumes from step 2.
+      Use case ends.

 * 3a.
-User is already at the most recent command in the history.
+VV detects that the user is already at the most recent command in the history.
     * 3a1.
 VV does nothing.

-    Use case resumes from step 4.
+      Use case ends.

 ### Non-Functional Requirements